Pope Gregory VII: Doctrine of the Eucharist

-Gregory VII was seen by Pope Paul VI as instrumental in affirming the dogma of Christ's real presence in the Blessed Sacrament.
+Pope Paul VI regarded Gregory VII as instrumental in affirming the dogma of Christ's real presence in the Blessed Sacrament.
 Gregory's confession of this belief, imposed on Berengarius, was quoted in Pope Paul VI's 1965 encyclical Mysterium fidei:

 I believe in my heart and openly profess that the bread and wine that are placed on the altar are, through the mystery of the sacred prayer and the words of the Redeemer, substantially changed into the true and proper and lifegiving flesh and blood of Jesus Christ our Lord, and that after the consecration they are the true body of Christ.

-This profession of faith began a "Eucharistic Renaissance" in the churches of Europe beginning in the 12th century.
+This profession of faith initiated a "Eucharistic Renaissance" in European churches, beginning in the 12th century.

 Death

 Pope Gregory VII died in exile in Salerno; the epitaph on his sarcophagus in the city's Cathedral says: "I have loved justice and hated iniquity; therefore, I die in exile."